Family of Kamala Harris: P. V. Gopalan

 P. V. Gopalan (1911 – February 1998) was the maternal grandfather of Kamala Harris.
 Gopalan was a career civil servant, eventually serving as Joint Secretary to Government of India in the Ministry of Labour, Employment and Rehabilitation.
 He was later deputed to the Government of Zambia and lived in Lusaka as Director of Relief Measures and Refugees, to help Zambia manage an influx of refugees from Southern Rhodesia (now Zimbabwe).
 Gopalan and his wife Rajam were from Tamil Nadu state and had wed in an arranged marriage.
 They had four children.
 Their eldest daughter Shyamala became a scientist in the United States and Canada.
 Their son Balachandran received a PhD in economics and computer science from the University of Wisconsin–Madison and returned to an academic career in India.
 Their daughter Sarala is an obstetrician who practiced in the coastal city of Chennai, India.
 Their youngest daughter Mahalakshmi is an information scientist, who worked for the Government of Ontario.

+Gopalan Balachandran

+Gopalan Balachandran, the uncle of Kamala Harris, studied at St. Xavier's College Calcutta, University of Calcutta and the Imperial College London.
+He obtained a PhD in Economics and Computer Science from the University of Wisconsin in 1978 with dissertation devoted to Financial regulation of decentralized economies.
+He was a consulting fellow at the Manohar Parrikar Institute of Defence Studies and Analyses, Delhi.
+He was married to Rosamaria Orihuela Basurto in 1980.